 This is not true!
 In gestational surrogacy, the gestational carrier does NOT use her own egg to create the embryo.
-Instead, the biology is used from the intended parents (or a separate donor, not the carrier) to create the embryo at their IVF clinic.
+Instead, the intended parents’ (or a separate donor, not the carrier) biology is used to create the embryo at their IVF clinic.
 The embryo is then transferred into the surrogate’s uterus.
 The gestational carrier does not share any DNA with the baby.

 This is a common misconception.
-Gestational carriers are screened in the early stages of the application process, and speak with licensed social workers and undergo a psychological exam.
+Gestational carriers are screened in the early stages of the application process and speak with licensed social workers and undergo a psychological exam.
 During this process, professionals determine if a woman is the right fit for surrogacy, and that includes understanding her perspective about the baby she would be carrying.

-When a gestational surrogate is being matched with her intended parents, they each have independent legal representation to draw up the Carrier Agreement Contract.
-If intended parents have requests for the surrogate, they are discussed during this time and agreed upon together.
-If an Intended parent asks for something unreasonable, or something the surrogate is not comfortable with, it is discussed at this time.
+When a gestational surrogate is being matched with the intended parents, they each have independent legal representation to draw up the Carrier Agreement Contract.
+If intended parents have requests for the surrogate, those requests are discussed and agreed upon together during this time.
+If an intended parent asks for something unreasonable or something the surrogate is not comfortable with, it is discussed at this time.
 When an agreement is reached, it is added to the contract and then signed by both parties.

-Women become surrogates for many reasons: some have a close friend or family member who went through infertility, other women enjoy being pregnant but have finished growing their own families, while others are looking for a way to give back to someone else.
-The financial component to surrogacy is to support a surrogate’s physical, emotional and medical dedication to the journey.
+Women become surrogates for many reasons: Some have a close friend or family member who went through infertility; other women enjoy being pregnant but have finished growing their own families; while others are looking for a way to give back to someone else.
+The financial component of surrogacy is to support a surrogate’s physical, emotional, and medical dedication to the journey.

 While you may hear about celebrities and surrogacy through media outlets, it is by no means a family-building option only for the rich and famous.
-Every day intended parents from all over the United States and across the globe embark on surrogacy journeys.
+Everyday intended parents from all over the United States and across the globe embark on surrogacy journeys.
 Surrogacy costs are a financial investment, but there are surrogacy programs designed to provide financial certainty for intended parents.

 Bonding with your baby is a natural step on your parenthood journey, and it’s a little different for everyone.
-Many intended parents are present at the birth of their baby and are able to have skin to skin contact with their baby almost immediately.
+Many intended parents are present at the birth of their baby and are able to have skin-to-skin contact with their baby almost immediately.
 This quiet time when your newborn is resting against your bare chest is one of the most intimate moments between parent and child.

 Gestational surrogacy is the only type of surrogacy that Circle Surrogacy & Egg Donation practices.
-Our surrogate requirements, as well as our intended parent requirements, ensure it is the most rewarding journey for all parties involved.
+Our surrogate qualifications, as well as our intended parent requirements, ensure it is the most rewarding journey for all parties involved.